thepicture/image-comparator/README.md

 ## Notes

 - May produce false positives for comparison of images of different format origins due to inconsistent resulting bitmap size.
 Use `compareFunction` in `options` third argument as mitigation.
-- Can work with any supported interformat images, but `WEBP`